datagrok/dialogue/comparison-to-xanadu.md

 Documents are similar in some ways to Ted Nelson's hypertext project [Xanadu][].

+Xanadu, like this project, criticizes the hypertext status quo:

+> The World Wide Web trivializes our original hypertext model with one-way ever-breaking links and no management of version or contents.

+However, Xanadu has been churning since the 1960s with little results, something Wired magazine calls the [The Curse of Xanadu][].
+With modern technology like Git and Python, and a slightly different set of goals (e.g. I don't care about a "3-D" interface), hopefully this project won't suffer the same fate.

 ## Similarities

 **Xanadu's "Transclusion"**.
 The immutable nature of Documents provides a means to reliably cite text without necessarily duplicating that text.